tyleretters/nor.the-rn.info/_pages/my-life-in-playlists.md

 ### 2019 · [Link](https://open.spotify.com/playlist/4BYKttjBkFRQ1ALJys4Xxv?si=zmEhsQjnRWmyS5dP8j15pA)

  - a younger version of myself, by Telefon Tel Aviv
- - On The Embankmen by Huerco S.
+ - On The Embankment by Huerco S.
  - M04a by Maurizio
  - Our Holy Ghosts by The Felix Culpa
  - fullmoon by Ryuichi Sakamoto